dejah22/live-pose-estimation-feedback-for-dance-poses/README.md

-# Real-Time Pose Estimation and Feedback for Bharatanatyam Dance Poses
+# Live Pose Estimation and Feedback for Bharatanatyam Dance Poses

 This project uses computer vision and AI-based similarity scoring to evaluate Bharatanatyam dance postures in real-time.
 By normalizing human body landmarks, the system provides pose-invariant comparisons and dynamic feedback to learners and practioners.
 Switch on your webcam and strike a pose!